camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/desktop-modeler/element-templates/defining-templates.md

 ##### FEEL static

 The value of `feel: static` is only valid for `Boolean` and `Number` fields.
 Similar to [FEEL optional](#feel-optional), the value of the field will be persisted as a FEEL expression.
-However, there is no toggle to switch to a FEEL editor and ensures only a static value can be entered.
+However, there is no toggle to switch to a FEEL editor and ensures only a static value can be entered:

 ```json
   "properties": [